 |These flowers seem to grow prolifically in New Zealand.|

 Nor, do we have any control over the necessity of taking photos on cloudy days.
-Recently, we decided that clouds will not deter us from taking photos as was the case when we entered June and Simon’s property yesterday morning.
+Recently, we decided that cloudy days will not deter us from taking photos, as was the case when we entered June and Simon’s property yesterday morning.

 |Another pretty bloom.|